stormasm/nunotes/config-files.md

+Note: Thanks to Riley for reviewing this document prior to publication.

 There was a question yesterday in the core team meeting about which config files get loaded when the nu! macro runs...